 - landfill gas capture

-The centre is open to schools in the Brisbane local government area on Tuesday and Thursday by appointment only.
+The centre is open to schools and student groups in the Brisbane local government area on Tuesdays and Thursdays only.
 To book a visit or for more information, email the education team or phone Council on 07 3403 8888.